AdrienCorenflos/parallel-ps/README.md

 # Parallel particle smoothing

 This is the companion code to the paper "De-Sequentialized Monte Carlo: a parallel-in-time particle smoother", by Adrien Corenflos, Nicolas Chopin, and Simo Särkkä.
-Pre-print is available on ArXiv.
+Pre-print is available on ArXiv at https://arxiv.org/abs/2202.02264.

 ## Quick description